 Foundation and Beliefs

-Annapolis Area Christian School has been serving Maryland families for 48 years, providing an excellent, distinctly Christian education from kindergarten through 12th grade.
+Annapolis Area Christian School has been serving Maryland families for more than 50 years, providing an excellent, distinctly Christian education from kindergarten through 12th grade.

 Our Foundation & Our History

 The foundation of our school is faith in the one true Savior, Jesus Christ.
 We acknowledge Him as our personal savior and the Lord of all creation.
 We believe that the Bible is our guiding authority and the infallible word of God.

 One evening in 1970 a group of parents met together, determined to find a solution.
 They desired to provide their children with academic excellence and a biblically-based education.
 However, they were concerned about the lack of educational options that fit their Christian worldview.
 They wanted a model to complement the teaching they were already receiving at home and church, preparing them for college and as future Christian leaders.